 Jerusalem’s history and culture makes it an extraordinary city to explore.
-Our Asia + the Middle East expert, Venetia Stanley, gives her advice on how best to spend 48 hours here
+Our Asia + the Middle East expert, Venetia Stanley, gives her advice on what to see in Jerusalem and how best to spend 48 hours here.

 Central to understanding not only Israel as a country but also Zionism, the Jewish diaspora and three major world religions, Jerusalem exceeded my expectations and confounded all my preconceptions.
-Part Israel, part Palestinian West Bank, all paradox.
+Part Israel, part Palestinian West Bank, all paradox, there’s so much to see in Jerusalem.
 I have been fortunate enough to visit many world cities but cannot think of one that comes close to matching Jerusalem for its vast history and heritage.
 It is because of this that we work only with the most accomplished guides who have the knowledge and experience to bring this highly complex and hugely rewarding place to life by taking our clients to secret corners, while offering their personal perspectives and astute assessments on life here.
 It could be said that this comparatively small Eastern Mediterranean city is more historically charged than anywhere else on the planet.

 Home to three major world religions, Jerusalem is a true melting pot of cultures, languages, religions and traditions, and arriving in the Old City through one of its ancient gates can swiftly deliver sensory overload for first-time visitors.
 It provides a context and setting for the exploration of Israel further afield.
 This is why we craft our trips to begin here.
 Understanding why this city is so pivotal to Christianity, Islam and Judaism, the three religions that all trace their origins back to Abraham, is integral to getting the most out of any trip to this Middle Eastern country.
 From history and culture, food markets and world-class restaurants to museums and meetings with local families, there is an enormous amount to explore and do.
 While we typically recommend two full days here, if you have the time, three would be better.
 With all of our trips, everything is entirely bespoke and flexible, depending on your specific interests and preferences.